-No Corporate governance principles Corporate governance principle compliance criteria Status of conformity with the corporate governance principle Explanations of deviation from the assessment criteria of compliance with the corporate governance principle 2.3 The board of directors should be an effici of the company and its shareholders. ient and professional governing body of the company whi ich is able to make objective and ind lependent judgements and pass resolutions in the best interests 2.3.1 Only persons with impeccable business In the reporting period, the Board of Directors ✓ complied with and personal reputation should be elected to the board of directors; such (or its Nominations Committee) assessed the nominees to the Board of Directors in terms ☐ partly complied with persons should also have knowledge, skills, and experience necessary to make decisions that fall within the jurisdiction of the board of directors and to perform its functions efficiently. of the required experience, expertise goodwill, lack □ not complied with 2.3.2 Board members should be elected Where the agenda of the General Meeting □ complied with In the reporting period due to imposed sanctions against Moscow pursuant to a transparent procedure enabling the shareholders to obtain of Shareholders held in the reporting period included election of the Board of Directors ✓ partially complied with Exchange, guided by the Decree of the Government of the Russian Federation No. 1102 dated July 04, 2023 On Specifics of Disclosure information about respective candidates sufficient for them to get an idea of the candidates' personal and professional qualities. d, the Company provided shareholders with biographical data for all the nominees to the Board of Directors, results from assessment of whether the candidates' personal and of Directors, results from assessment of whether the candidates' professional qualifications, experience and skills meet the company's current and expected needs performed by the Board of Directors or Nominations Committee, and information on conformity of the nominees □ not complied with and (or) Provision of Information to be Disclosed and (or) Provided as Required by the Federal Law On Joint-Stock Companies and the Federal Law On the Securities Market, Moscow Exchange, decid to disclose the information about candidates to the Supervisory Boar members only in part when providing information and materials for the purposed of the AGM, so to minimize the risk of restrictive measures towards them.
-According to the Company, what steps the Company took to minimis to the independence criteria, according to the recommendations in paragraphs from 102 to 107 of the Code and the nominees' written consent to be elected to the Board of Directors. the risks of partial non-compliance with the recommendation of the CCG of the Bank of Russia was that the Company allowed shareholders to seek additional information from the Company.
+No Corporate governance principles Status of conformity with the corporate governance principle Explanations of deviation from the assessment criteria of compliance with the corporate governance principle 2.3 The board of directors should be an effici of the company and its shareholders. cient and professional governing body of the company whi ich is able to make objective and ind lependent judgements and pass resolutions in the best interests 2.3.1 Only persons with impeccable business 1.
+In the reporting period, the Board of Directors ✓ complied with and personal reputation should be elected to the board of directors; such (or its Nominations Committee) assessed the nominees to the Board of Directors in terms ☐ partly complied with persons should also have knowledge, skills, and experience necessary to make decisions that fall within the jurisdiction of the board of directors and to perform its functions efficiently. of the required experience, expertise goodwill, lack □ not complied with 2.3.2 Board members should be elected Where the agenda of the General Meeting □ complied with In the reporting period due to imposed sanctions against Moscow pursuant to a transparent procedure enabling the shareholders to obtain of Shareholders held in the reporting period included election of the Board of Directors ✓ partially complied with Exchange, guided by the Decree of the Government of the Russian Federation No. 1102 dated July 04, 2023 On Specifics of Disclosure information about respective candidates sufficient for them to get an idea of the candidates' personal and professional qualities. biographical data for all the nominees to the Board of Directors, results from assessment of whether the candidates' professional qualifications, experience and skills meet the company's current and expected needs performed by the Board of Directors or Nominations Committee, and information on conformity of the nominees □ not complied with and (or) Provision of as Required by the the Federal Law Or to disclose the informembers only in part for the purposed of measures towards. and (or) Provision of Information to be Disclosed and (or) Provided as Required by the Federal Law On Joint-Stock Companies and the Federal Law On the Securities Market, Moscow Exchange, decide to disclose the information about candidates to the Supervisory Board members only in part when providing information and materials for the purposed of the AGM, so to minimize the risk of restrictive measures towards them.
+According to the Company, what steps the Company took to minimise to the independence criteria, according to the recommendations in paragraphs from 102 to 107 of the Code and the nominees' written consent to be elected to the Board of Directors. the risks of partial non-compliance with the recommendation of the CCG of the Bank of Russia was that the Company allowed shareholders to seek additional information from the Company.
 The Company intends to resume disclosure so to adhere to this recommendation once the geopolitical situation stabilises and the risk of restrictive measures against the persons concerned returns to an acceptable level.
 2.3.3 The composition of board of directors In the reporting period, the Board of Directors ✓ complied with should be balanced, in particular, in terms of qualifications, expertise, and reviewed its own needs in professional qualifications, experience, and business skills, and \square partly complied with business skills of its members.
-The board of directors should enjoy the confidence of the shareholders. identified competencies required for the Board of Directors in the short and long term. ☐ not complied with
+The board of directors should enjoy the confidence of the shareholders. identified competencies required for the Board of Directors in the short and long term. □ not complied with